A Breakdown Of The Cost Of Living In Pattaya

 You could go the cheapest route and take a bus to the border, but that is a long trip.
 Or you can take a bus to Bangkok, fly out, and fly back in.
 That will obviously be a lot more costly.

 If you plan in advance and buy your plane tickets early it doesn’t have to cost that much though.
 Flights to Phnom Penh or Kuala Lumpur on the cheap Asian airlines like AirAsia are really inexpensive.
+We covered all of the best cities to live cheaply in Southeast Asia at that link.

 You probably will want internet, some guys opt for getting a landline put in while others will rely on Thailand’s great mobile data.
 If you aren’t going to be doing any downloading or streaming then the mobile data will be fine, if you are then you need to get a landline or topping up will become costly.